wp-plugins/app-store-assistant/readme.txt

 == Upgrade Notice ==

-The shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
+In Version 5.0 the shortcodes appStore_IDsearch and ios_asaf_atomfeed have been deprecated.
 The functionality of appStore_IDsearch has been moved to the Settings page.

 == Note ==